'Greenwashing' is rampant in online stores, consumer authorities find

 Looking into “green” claims, mostly by online stores and also some traders’ websites in November 2020, the European Commission and national authorities found the problem was rife.

-The study assessed 344 “seemingly dubious” sustainability claims made online by companies in sectors including clothing, cosmetics, household equipment and travel services.
+The study assessed 344 “seemingly dubious” sustainability claims made online by companies, most of which were in the clothing and textiles, cosmetics and personal care, and household equipment sectors.

 In 42% of cases, national authorities had reason to believe the claim was false, deceptive, and potentially an unfair commercial practice under EU law.